Personalised Transport Ombudsman Bill 2019

 “This bill is a farce and was not supported by any submissions made to the committee.”— 2019-09-03View Hansard

-Expressed strong scepticism about the ombudsman's effectiveness, citing the rideshare rollout as an example where complaints went unaddressed.
-Viewed it as another costly layer of bureaucracy.
+Expressed extreme cynicism about the ombudsman's effectiveness based on the experience with rideshare companies breaking laws with impunity, seeing it as another costly layer of bureaucracy.

-As former transport minister, strongly supported the bill as the logical next step in the regulatory framework for personalised transport, contrasting Labor's proactive approach with the Newman government's inaction on Uber.
+As a former transport minister, supported the bill as a logical next step in the regulatory framework, contrasting the government's proactive approach with the Newman government's inaction on rideshare.

-“It is Queensland Labor that brought ride-booking services out of the shadows.
-It will be Queensland Labor that ensures it continues to create employment across our state within a rigorous regulatory environment.”— 2019-09-03View Hansard
+“It is Queensland Labor that brought ride-booking services out of the shadows.”— 2019-09-03View Hansard

 “If this position is supposedly independent, why can it not investigate government policy?
 If it is bad policy and it affects taxpayers, why should it not be investigated?”— 2019-09-03View Hansard